Save Me (British TV series): Production

+In March 2018, it was renewed for a second series under the title Save Me Too.

+Broadcast

+The first series premiered on 28 February 2018 on Sky Atlantic.
+The second series premiered on 1 April 2020.

+Sky Vision distributed the first series worldwide, but the distribution rights for the second series were picked up by Sky's sister company NBCUniversal.
+A DVD of the first series was released via Acorn Media on 7 May 2018.
+It won the 2021 BAFTA TV Award for Best Drama Series.

 Reception

 On review aggregator Rotten Tomatoes, 100% of 16 critics gave the first season a positive review, with an average rating of 8.3/10.
 The website's critics consensus reads, "Save Me will rescue viewers' evening with outstanding performances and an absorbing mystery that never ceases to dazzle with its revelations."
 For the second season, 100% of 15 critics reviewed it positively, with an average rating of 8.8/10.
 The website's critics consensus reads, "Save Me's second season overcomes the shortcomings of its first, deepening its characters and even finding a little levity in its harrowing tale.

+The premiere episode received 1.42 million viewers.